cenk1cenk2/docker-softether-vpncli/README.md

 # required arg: "<name>;</path>"
 # <name> is how it's called for clients
 # <path> path to share
-# NOTE: for the default value, just leave blank
+# for rest of the data; to obtain default value, just leave blank
 # [browsable] default:'yes' or 'no'
 # [readonly] default:'yes' or 'no'
 # [guest] allowed default:'yes' or 'no'